schuyler/autobus/README.md

 do also.

-Currently, you don't _have_ to use `autobus.Event` as the base class for your events -- in principle, any simple class will work.
+Currently, you don't _have_ to use `autobus.Event` as the base class for your events -- in principle, any simple class will work, so long as you can call `dict(obj)` and get back a dict that you can pass to the constructor.
 But this may change in the future.

 One other small caveat -- events are routed by their Python class name, which means that all of your event classes must be uniquely named in order to be